dib-lab/sourmash-midgie-raker/README.md

 calculating the novelty in each bin.

-Finally, the `bin-coverage` code will calculate coverage histograms for selection MAG x metagenome comparisons.
+Finally, the `bin-coverage` code will calculate coverage histograms for selected MAG x metagenome comparisons.